arungudelli/angularjswiki/content/en/material/menu/index.md

 {{< figure src="simple mat menu.PNG" title="simple mat menu" alt="simple mat menu">}}

+Use the template reference variable i.e., `#menu`, created in step 2 to attach the menu panel to the trigger element.

 ## Changing mat Menu Position

 By default material menu will be displayed under the menu trigger element.

-To change the menu position we can use xPosition and yPosition properties of mat-menu selector.
+To change the menu position we can use `xPosition` and `yPosition` properties of mat-menu selector.

-### mat Menu position Before or after
+### mat-Menu position Before or after

 If you want display menu before and after the menu trigger element we can pass xPosition value as "before" or "after".